v-slv/simple-web/readme.md

 - The Web and programming is fun.
 There should be no fear in deviating from a pattern.

-Disclaimer: All of the things described here are based on my current understanding wich could be more or less accurate.
+Disclaimer: All of the things described here are based on my current knowledge which could be a more or less reflection of the reality.
 The ideas could change frequently based on my experience evolution.
+Is more like trying to see if the things could be better rather than criticizing some ideas or the previous work of others which I really respect.